GeorgeNava/diary/readme.md

-**Diary** is a simple calendar for personal use, nothing fancy, just a way to save a list of activities, tasks or whatever stuff you have done on a daily basis.
+**Diary** is a simple calendar for personal use, nothing fancy, just a way to save a list of activities, tasks or whatever stuff you will do or have done on a daily basis.
 It can be used as a calendar for appointments, to-do or to-done list to keep track of your daily achievements.

-Personally I use it to keep track of what I have done today in my computer, bugs fixed, programs coded or to sketch ideas.
+Personally, I use it to keep track of what I have done today in my computer, bugs fixed, programs coded or to sketch ideas and keep track of progress.